 - Soup, edamame, and oshinko may be ordered and enjoyed at any time during the course of your meal

-*People who know how to eat sushi don’t order California rolls.
+*Although this may sound harsh to Japanese food newcomers or beginners, they often say People who know how to eat sushi don’t order California rolls.
 They’re for wimps who can’t handle raw fish.
 Rule of thumb: if it has mayonnaise or tomatoes, or if it’s cooked and lacks an exotic name like ankimo, it’s probably not real sushi.

 Why the Rice Tastes So Good